Placito/Placito/README.md

 ### A passionate Full Stack Developer that enjoy life and the adventure of living it 🌍

-- 🔭 I’m currently working on - Advent of JavaScript and CSS 2024
+- 🔭 I’m currently working on - Advent CSS
+ 2024